 While Paris, France may be the ultimate city of light, Montreal, Canada outshines it at least for about half a month each year when it holds its Montreal En Lumiere or Montreal High Lights Festival.
 Combining lights, music, food, and more, this extraordinary festival, now in its 17th year, runs from February 18th to March 5th, 2016, and is one of the largest winter arts and cultural festivals in the world.

 This year, the festival honors Shenzhen, China as its grand featured city with tributes to its lights, food, and philosophers.

 To whet your appetite, we’ve put together a few highlights of the High Lights Festival.

 Looking like a futuristic outdoor winter fairground, the Place des Festivals features a Chinese Ferris wheel (in honor of Shenzen!), a 360 foot long ice slide complete with sound and light effects, and a massive interactive installation of multi-colored pastilles, all set amid a galaxy of decorative lights.
 There’s also the L’ilot de chaleur bonfire which derives its heat from a combination of special lights and the human warmth of people dancing around it.

-If this isn’t enough to lift your spirits this winter, you can literally soar across the festival itself on a Tyrolean zip line that flies you over the site.
+If this isn’t enough to lift your spirits this winter, you can literally soar across the festival itself on a Tyrolean zip line.

 Montreal En Lumiere is about lights of a different sort as well.
 Gastronomic de-lights!
 In addition to literally lighting up the dark winter night of Montreal, the festival is also about lighting up your appetite with fine dining and presentations by the chefs that make it all happen.